Law and Criminology

 Unpacking the Death penalty in ASEAN

-Die Reihenfolge beginnt mit dem eBook "Unpacking the Death penalty in ASEAN".
-Wer alle eBookz der Reihe nach lesen möchte, sollte mit diesem Band von Sriprapha Petcharamesree beginnen.
-Der zweite Teil der Reihe "Laws of Security Interest in Thailand" ist am 29.08.2025 erschienen.
-Mit insgesamt 3 Bänden wurde die Reihe über einen Zeitraum von ungefähr 2 Jahren fortgesetzt.
+Die Reihenfolge beginnt mit dem eBook "Environment, Climate, and Social Justice".
+Wer alle eBookz der Reihe nach lesen möchte, sollte mit diesem Band von Devendraraj Madhanagopal beginnen.
+Der zweite Teil der Reihe "Unpacking the Death penalty in ASEAN" ist am 04.04.2023 erschienen.
+Mit insgesamt 6 Bänden wurde die Reihe über einen Zeitraum von ungefähr 3 Jahren fortgesetzt.
 Der neueste Band trägt den Titel "Laws of Security Interest in Thailand".

 • Anzahl der Bewertungen für die gesamte Reihe: 0